pingcap/docs-cn/dashboard/dashboard-faq.md

 ### An `invalid connection` error is shown on the **Slow Queries** page

-The possible reason is that you have enabled the `prepared-plan-cache` feature of TiDB.
-As an experimental feature, when enabled, `prepared-plan-cache` might not function properly in specific TiDB versions, which could cause this problem in TiDB Dashboard (and other applications).
-You can disable `prepared-plan-cache` by updating [TiDB Configuration file](/tidb-configuration-file.md#prepared-plan-cache) to solve this problem.
+The possible reason is that you have enabled the Prepared Plan Cache feature of TiDB.
+As an experimental feature, when enabled, Prepared Plan Cache might not function properly in specific TiDB versions, which could cause this problem in TiDB Dashboard (and other applications).
+You can disable Prepared Plan Cache by setting the system variable `tidb_enable_prepared_plan_cache = OFF`.

 ### A `required component NgMonitoring is not started` error is shown